-- Investments will be made in different currencies; - If the manager considers such to be appropriate, risks, such as currency risks, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - The global exposure of this Sub-fund is determined in accordance with the commitment method; - In derogation of what is stated in the prospectus, leveraged financing employed by this Sub-fund will not be accounted for in the annual report; - The manager of Goldman Sachs Paraplufonds 1 N.V. is authorised to enter into short-term loans, as debtor, for the benefit of the Sub-fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Sub-fund invests worldwide in financial instruments.
-The most important stock markets are located worldwide, with South Korea, Brazil and China being possible examples; - The Sub-fund may invest up to 20% of the fund's assets via Stock Connect in Chinese A shares issued by companies established in the People's Republic of China (PRC).
-China A shares are 'A' shares of companies listed on stock exchanges in mainland China denominated in renminbi.
-Stock Connect is a programme that has been designed to facilitate investment in the Chinese stock markets.
-At the time of publication of the prospectus, the Stock Connect programme is active between Hong Kong and both Shanghai and Shenzhen.
-Stock Connect consists of a Northbound Trading Link, which allows investors in Hong Kong and abroad to buy and hold Chinese A shares listed on the Shanghai Stock Exchange (SSE) and the Shenzhen Stock Exchange (SZSE), and a Southbound Trading Link, which allows investors in mainland China to buy and hold shares listed on the Stock Exchange of Hong Kong Limited (SEHK).
-The Sub-fund is therefore potentially exposed to risks specific to the PRC, including, but not limited to, the risk of geographical concentration, the risk of changes to the PRC's political, social or economic policy, marketability and volatility risk, RMB currency risk and tax risks with respect to the PRC.
-The Sub-fund is also subject to the specific risks of investing through Stock Connect, such as quota restrictions, trade restrictions, restrictions on foreign equity interests, suspension of trading, cancellation of participating shares, clearing and settlement risks, depositary risks, uncertainty surrounding the recognition of property rights or - interests with respect to the shares, fluctuations in China A shares - especially when Stock Connect does not trade but the PRC market is open - regulatory risks and operational risks.
-Stock Connect is a relatively new trading programme, which means that some rules have not been tested and are subject to change.
-This may have negative implications for the Sub-fund; - The Sub-fund will invest in total no more than ten percent of the managed assets in units in other collective investment schemes.
+- If the manager considers such to be appropriate, risks, such as currency risks, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - The global exposure of this Sub-fund is determined in accordance with the commitment method. - In derogation of what is stated in the prospectus, leveraged financing employed by this Sub-fund will not be accounted for in the annual report; - In derogation of what is stated in the prospectus, the Sub-fund currently does not use securities lending techniques; - The manager of Goldman Sachs Paraplufonds 1 N.V. is authorised to enter into short-term loans, as debtor, for the benefit of the Sub-fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Sub-fund invests in financial instruments.
+The main stock markets are located in the Pacific region; - The Sub-fund will invest in total no more than ten percent of the managed assets in units in other collective investment schemes.

-2.8 Dividend policy
+2.9 Dividend policy